 - NAIL STICKERS OR NAIL POLISH.
 (Sophie’s loved this polish in “Shooting Star”–it looks amazing even if it chips!)

 - BUILD-YOUR-OWN FIGHTER JETS.
 An easy activity that can also get kids zooming around the house or backyard.
 Win-win!

 - KINETIC SAND.
 This sand sticks to itself, so it’s easy to build & mold with.
 It also means it’s easy to clean up and DOESN’T cover everything in sight.
 (We put it in a little plastic storage bin with a lid and it keeps for AGES.)
-It also comes in cute kids, like this little Bake Shop Patisserie, and this Rainbow set.
+It also comes in cute kids sets, like this little Construction set, this ice cream shop, and this Rainbow set.

 What are some of YOUR favorite non-candy Easter basket ideas for kids?
 I love hearing what other families do for this holiday!